sarthak-91/deeplearning-DFT/docs/index.md

 \end{cases}
 $$

 where $$Z_i, Z_j$$ are atomic numbers, and $$R_i, R_j$$ are atomic positions in 3D space.
-The diagonal elements represent nuclear charge energy, while off-diagonal elements represent interatomic repulsion [@rupp_2012_fast].However since not all the molecules in the input space will be of equal size, we need to pad the coulomb matrix with zeros so that the inputs are all of equal size.
+The diagonal elements represent nuclear charge energy, while off-diagonal elements represent interatomic repulsion.However since not all the molecules in the input space will be of equal size, we need to pad the coulomb matrix with zeros so that the inputs are all of equal size.
 Thus an input sample during training will be:

 $$